Bestiary

 • Mule: A horse / donkey hybrid used as a beast of burden.

-• Mummy: A preserved, undead humanoid, often found wrapped in funerary bandages.
+• Mummy: A preserved, undead humanoid, usually wrapped in funerary bandages, which carries a rotting disease and can paralyze onlookers with fear.

 • Mylark: A 2’ long, lamprey-like, winged snake that feeds on psychic energy and travels in large flocks.